LinguaPhylo/linguaPhylo.github.io/setup.md

 LPhy and LPhyBEAST require Java 17.
 We recommend you install [OpenJDK 17](https://jdk.java.net/java-se-ri/17).

-To check your Java version, use the command line below:
+To check your Java version, use the command line in the terminal:

 ```bash
 java -version